ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 1. Do this at your own risk! <br>
 2. This is for educational and research purposes only! <br>

-I've been using this script since December 2022 and a lot of users are reporting success too.
+I've created and has been using this script since December 2022 and a lot of users are reporting success too.
 You are in good hands - I know what I'm doing but I just need the standard disclaimer to protect myself from any liability.

 ## Quick Install Steps - if you are in a hurry then this is what you need (but really you should read the rest of the README!)
 1. Boot into SteamOS, then go into Desktop Mode and open a konsole terminal.<br>
 2. Clone the github repo. <br>